Jared AI Hub

 pip install vllm

-# Start vLLM server
+# Start an OpenAI-compatible server

 python -m vllm.entrypoints.openai.api_server \